 - Editing ABI files in Geneious (Coming soon[ish])

 - Assembling Datasets and Performing Phylogenetic Analyses – This process is pretty convoluted.
 It requires a number of steps that can easily get lost in translation in a document like this.
-Hopefully someday we will have funding to support workshops that detail this process.
+Please reach out with questions if you have them.